Plan Your Visit to Hanging Rock, Macedon Ranges + Answers to FAQs

 Is Hanging Rock open to the public every day of the year?

 Hanging Rock is open most days excluding Christmas Day, and any designated Catastrophic weather event days.
-Hanging Rock will also close to the general public during major events and on those days will only be accessible to event ticket-holders.
+Hanging Rock will also close to the general public for the installation of major events, in addition to during major events.
+On major event days, Hanging Rock will only be accessible to event ticket-holders.
 In many cases advance purchase of event tickets is required.

 Regular major events include the New Year’s Day Races on 1 January, the Hanging Rock Cup on Australia Day 26 January, the Picnic at Hanging Rock Classic Vehicle Show on the second Sunday in February, and the Lost Trades Fair during autumn.